Something-Precious-Inc/AzureSphereExplorer4Web/README.md

 5. Select a tenant and click the [Select] button.
 6. Click product name in Product or device group name in Device Group.

-# About use full function
+# How to use full function
 Download master branch.
 * Change tenant
 * Create product (right click in product list area)